-All thermostats have demand responsive controls that comply with Section 110.12(a) and Joint Appendix JA5. (please see Exception 5, above, for more details).
+All thermostats have demand responsive controls that comply with Section 110.12(a) and Joint Appendix JA5.1. and are capable of receiving and responding to Demand Response Signals prior to granting of an occupancy permit by the enforcing agency, or are Advanced Energy Efficiency Thermostats (AEETs) (please see Exception 5, above, for more details).
 AND one of the following four measures (i - iv):

-- i.
-Install a dishwasher that meets or exceeds the ENERGY STAR® program requirements with a refrigerator that meets or exceeds the ENERGY STAR program requirements, OR one of the following: - a whole-house fan driven by an electronically commutated motor, OR - an SAE J1772 Level 2 Electric Vehicle Supply Equipment (EVSE or EV Charger) with a minimum of 40 amperes.
-SAE J1772 is the SAE International document titled "SAE Electric Vehicle and Plug in Hybrid Electric Vehicle Conductive Charge Coupler" (SAE J1772 201710). - ii.
+Install a dishwasher that meets or exceeds the ENERGY STAR® program requirements with a refrigerator that meets or exceeds the ENERGY STAR program requirements, OR one of the following:

+- a whole-house fan driven by an electronically commutated motor, OR - an SAE J1772 Level 2 Electric Vehicle Supply Equipment (EVSE or EV Charger) with a minimum of 40 amperes.
+SAE J1772 is the SAE International document titled "SAE Electric Vehicle and Plug in Hybrid Electric Vehicle Conductive Charge Coupler" (SAE J1772_201710). - ii.
 Install a home automation energy management system capable of, at a minimum, controlling the appliances and lighting of the dwelling and responding to demand response signals that complies with Section 110.12(a); meets or exceeds the Eligibility Criteria of Version 1.0 of the ENERGY STAR "Program Requirements for Smart home Energy Management Systems" (published September 3, 2019) except Sections 4.3A(a-b); includes an Advanced Energy Efficiency Thermostat, as defined in JA5.3; controls at least two light fixtures; and communicates with any qualified Battery Storage System as defined in Joint Appendix JA12, or Heat Pump Water Heater Load Shifting System as defined in Joint Appendix JA13; or - iii.
 Install alternative plumbing piping to permit the discharge from the clothes washer and all showers and bathtubs to be used for an irrigation system in compliance with the California Plumbing Code; OR - iv.
 Install a rainwater catchment system designed to comply with the California Plumbing Code and uses rainwater flowing from at least 65 percent of the available roof area.